Accuracy Related Penalty for IRS or Federal Taxes

 Intentional Disregard Penalty

-Intentional disregard would be the “careless, reckless, or intentional disregard” of tax code when you prepared your tax return.
+Intentional disregard would be the “careless, reckless, or intentional disregard” of the tax code when you prepared your tax return.
 Your actions would be considered careless if you did not illustrate “reasonable diligence” to determine whether an item on your return was correct.
 A disregard that is characterized as reckless means that you put in little or no effort to figure out the existence of a regulation.
 Lastly, an intentional disregard means that you knew of the rule or regulation being disregarded.
 Form 8275 can be utilized to disclose a certain position on your tax return that was contrary to IRS rules and regulations.

 Substantial Understatement Penalty

 If you understate your tax liabilities by more than $5,000 (or at least by 10%), then you have substantially understated your income.
-You may be able to cancel this penalty if you can adequately disclosed details (on Form 8275 or 8275-R) as to why you handled an item in question, that was characterized with reason, or if you relied on substantial authority (statues, recent court rulings, press releases, notices, and so on).
+You may be able to cancel this penalty if you can adequately disclose details (on Form 8275 or 8275-R) as to why you handled an item in question, that was characterized with reason, or if you relied on substantial authority (statues, recent court rulings, press releases, notices, and so on).
 Realize, substantial authority will not resolve tax shelter issues alone.

 Substantial Valuation Misstatement Penalty

 If you substantially misstate the value of any property by 150% or more on your tax return (based on a valuation or adjusted basis) or that you incorrectly claim the price of a property or service related to a transaction with another person(s) (that you donated for example) by 200% or more (or 50% or less) than the actual true amount, you could be facing a substantial valuation misstatement penalty.
 If you misstate the valuation of the property by 400% or more than this penalty increases to 40% from the normal 20%.
-However, if the misstatement does not cause a tax understatement of $5,000 or more, then no penalty shall be assessed.
+However, if the misstatement does not cause a tax understatement exceeding $5,000, then no penalty shall be assessed.
 You may be able to negate this penalty if you can prove that the pricing method used was reasonable, was documented, and was in accordance with tax code pricing methods.

 Substantial Overstatement of Pension Liabilities Penalty